yearn/yearn-devdocs/docs/developers/v3/vault_management.md

 The vault should be automatically verified when deployed.
 However, if it is not you can follow the [verification steps](https://etherscan.io/verifyContract) on Etherscan using the [VaultV3.vy](https://github.com/yearn/yearn-vaults-v3/blob/master/contracts/VaultV3.vy) for your specific API Version.

-NOTE: The vault factory utilizes [create2](https://eips.ethereum.org/EIPS/eip-1014) opcode to deploy vaults to deterministic addresses.
+**NOTE**: The vault factory utilizes [create2](https://eips.ethereum.org/EIPS/eip-1014) opcode to deploy vaults to deterministic addresses.
 This means the same address can not deploy two vaults with the same default parameters for 'asset', 'name' and 'symbol'.

 ## Setup